xTachyon/fiirust2022/homework/readme.md

 Command line options:
 - the input file
-- the output file or stdout
+- the output file or stdout (default: stdout)
-- if there's a separating line between content lines, like in the [second example](table2.txt)
+- if there's a separating line between content lines, like in the [second example](table2.txt) (default: no)
-- how to align the cells (left, center, right)
+- how to align the cells (left, center, right) (default: left)

 # Print Reddit posts